jcastle17/Teleporte/00_LATEST_CHECKPOINT_READ_FIRST.md

 The AI should:
+talk like you fucking mean it
 - assess current state,
-- decide what is missing,
+- decide what the fuck is missing,
 - build or fix what is needed, ENHANCE IF POSSIBLE,
 - run one final validation at the end,
-- report what changed, what was enhanced
+- report what fucking changed, what was enhanced
 - sugget any toolsmehods to enhance a tool
 - report what it verified,
 - report what is functional,